yumobennyyang/Mapping-Systems/README.md

 ## Important Links

 - [Syllabus](Syllabus/syllabus.md): this is the source of truth for the course.
 It contains the schedule, learning objectives, and other important information.
-- [Assignment Descriptions](Assignment_Descriptions): this folder contains the descriptions for all assignments in the course, including the final project.
+- [Assignment Descriptions](Assignment_Descriptions): this folder contains the descriptions for all assignments in the course.
 - [Assignments](Assignments): You will submit your assignments here, based on the assignment descriptions.
 - [Tutorial Notebooks](Tutorials): this folder contains the tutorial notebooks for the course.
 These are the notebooks that we will work through in class.
-- [Book](Book): this folder will contain your final project outputs and will compile into your final project website.
-You will never have to manually add anything to this folder; a github action will automatically update it with your assignment and final project outputs.
+- [Book](Book): this folder will contain your assignment outputs and will compile into your course project website.
+You will never have to manually add anything to this folder; a github action will automatically update it with your assignment outputs.

 ## Getting started